blaenk/blaenk.github.io/provider/posts/terminal-customization.markdown

 Like any self-respecting modern prompt, mine [incorporates git information](https://github.com/blaenk/dots/blob/master/zsh/zsh/vcsinfo.zsh) when within a git repository.
 It shows the current branch, whether there are any untracked files (denoted by `.`), modified files (denoted by `#`), or staged files (denoted by `+`).
 Another nice little thing I added was a marker for how far ahead and/or behind we are from the remote branch.
 This is appended to the aforementioned information and only shows up when we _are_ ahead or behind.

-All of these features were done using zsh's [vcsinfo](http://zsh.sourceforge.net/Doc/Release/User-Contributions.html#Version-Control-Information) with the help of [Arjan van der Gaag](http://arjanvandergaag.nl/blog/customize-zsh-prompt-with-vcs-info.html) and --- once again --- [sunaku](https://github.com/sunaku/home/blob/master/.zsh/config/prompt.zsh).
-Here's what it looks like [^echo]:
+All of these features were done using zsh's [vcsinfo](http://zsh.sourceforge.net/Doc/Release/User-Contributions.html#Version-Control-Information) with the help of [Arjan van der Gaag](http://arjanvandergaag.nl/blog/customize-zsh-prompt-with-vcs-info.html) and, once again, [sunaku](https://github.com/sunaku/home/blob/master/.zsh/config/prompt.zsh).
+Here's what it looks like [^echo]\:

 <img src="/images/posts/terminal-customization/git-prompt.png" class="center">